askmike/gekko/docs/internals/events.md

 ### portfolioUpdate event

-- What: an object containing updated portfolion information.
+- What: an object containing updated portfolio information.
 - When: Some point in time after the advice event, at the same time as the trade event.
 - Subscribe: Your plugin can subscribe to this event by registering the `processPortfolioUpdate` method.
 - Example: